What’s the school culture like?

 **Note: these are ideas for small morale boosts for school staff members throughout the school year.
 However, these will not fix systemic school-wide dysfunctions or district-wide problems.**

-- Book club — I worked at a school that chose a book related to education and we all read it for CPDU credit.
+- Book club — I worked at a school that chose a book related to education.
+We all read it for CPDU credit.
 I enjoyed being part of the group and discussing issues that mattered to my school.

-- Zumba or workout classes after school — One of the schools I worked at had a teacher who was really into Zumba teach classes after school in the auditorium.
+- Zumba or workout classes after school — One of the schools I worked at had a teacher who was a Zumba instructor.
+He taught Zumba classes after school in the auditorium.

 - Jeans day — Jeans day is the perennial favorite for teachers.
 If you forbid jeans, don’t underestimate how unpopular that is with staff.
 By Friday most teachers need to do laundry.
 Make every Friday a jeans day!